Algebraic models of local period maps and Yukawa algebras: Introduction

 Let $\sX\to (U,0)$ be a deformation of $X$, with $U$ sufficiently small and contractible; then topologically $\sX$ is the product $U\times X$, in particular for every $u\in U$ there exists a natural isomorphism $H^*(X_u,\C)=H^*(X_0,\C)$, induced by the Gauss-Manin connection, and it is well known that the local $i$th period map

 is holomorphic, cf. \cite[Thm.
 10.9]{Voisin}.
-Since Grassmannians admits natural stratifications, e.g. via Schubert varieties, it is natural to consider deformations whose period map is constrained into a certain closed strata.
+Since Grassmannians admits natural stratifications, e.g. via Schubert varieties, it is natural to consider deformations whose period map is constrained into a fixed closed stratum.
 For instance, given $\sX\to (U,0)$ as above one can consider the determinantal loci

 Using Griffiths' description of the differential of the period map, it is straightforward to calculate the Zariski tangent space of $\Sigma_{i,j,p,q}(U)$ in terms of the Kodaira-Spencer map $T_{0}U\to H^1(X,\Theta_X)$; transversality implies in particular that $T_0\Sigma_{i,j,p,q}(U)=T_0U$ for every $i>j$.
-On the other side, if $j<i\le p<n+j$ it is natural to expect $\Sigma_{i,j,p,q}(U)$ a closed analytic proper subset of $U$, provided $q$ sufficiently small and $\sX\to (U,0)$ sufficiently general.
-In conclusion, the determinantal loci $\Sigma_{i,j,p,q}(U)$ are generally singular and a study of them requires a deep understanding of higher derivatives of the local period maps.
+On the other hand, if $j<i\le p<n+j$ it is natural to expect $\Sigma_{i,j,p,q}(U)$ to be a closed analytic proper subset of $U$, provided $q$ sufficiently small and $\sX\to (U,0)$ sufficiently general.
+Therefore the determinantal loci $\Sigma_{i,j,p,q}(U)$ are generally singular even for very general families $\sX\to (U,0)$, and a study of them requires a deep understanding of higher derivatives of the local period maps.